Ending human trafficking

 Kashi says “I will not have to be scared because of my past.
 I will hold my head high.
 Always.”

-Angela* was trafficked from Romania to London for sexual exploitation.
+Angela* was trafficked to London for sexual exploitation.

-Since returning to Romania, we’ve helped provide Angela with important practical support, including housing and therapy sessions so Angela can process the events she’s experienced and improve her relationship with her family.
+IJM helped provide Angela with important practical support, including housing and therapy sessions so Angela can begin to heal and move forward.

 *Pseudonym